Join us in our mission to save democracy

 It is essential that all applicants believe in Project Vote Smart's mission.
 The contributions you make to your country and the extensive experience you gain will make it worthwhile.
 Project Vote Smart provides medical benefits, as well as the most extraordinary experience of your life!

 If you are interested in contributing to this effort, please send your cover letter, resume and three references to email@example.com for Research positions or firstname.lastname@example.org for other positions.
 Please indicate the position for which you are applying.

 Unless otherwise noted, all positions are in Des Moines, IA, at our Drake University office.
 Project Vote Smart is an Equal Opportunity Employer.
 Please see our Equal Opportunity Policy for more details.

 Job Title: Research Associate

-Research Associates are the backbone of Project Vote Smart's efforts.
+Research Associates are the backbone of Vote Smart's efforts.
 Research Associates will be matched to assignments based on their demonstrated abilities and in accordance with the shifting needs of a growing, election-oriented organization.
 Exceptional applicants may find themselves with opportunities to help manage and develop program areas within months of their start date.

 Examples of programs that the researcher may be involved with are:

 -Current Officials: The first step to connecting citizens to their government is making it easy for them to find out who their representatives actually are, what their roles are, and how to contact them.
 Researchers for this program are responsible for making sure that at any given time, our roster of tens of thousands of officials mirrors those currently in office.
 Other tasks may include inputting biographical information, contact information, committee assignments, and leadership positions.